isabella232/laserfiche-sharepoint-integration/testing/test_plan.md

 - Verify manifest is valid (i.e. SPA, correct clientId, etc.)
 - App is registered successfully in Laserfiche dev console
 - You can sign in on all three pages you created above

-### Integration Configuration

-Prerequisites:

-- Follow the [Installation](#installation) and [Site Configuration](#site-configuration) steps successfully

-#### Create standard profile

-Prerequisites:

-- the admin configuration web part must exist in a SharePoint Page
-- finish testing the functionality of the repository explorer web part

-Steps:

-1. Go to the Profiles tab and click the `Add Profile` button.
-1. Name the Profile `Example Profile Name`, do not select a template, select the Folder which you created in the functionality test of the Repository Explorer web part as the destination folder, and choose `Leave a copy of the file in SharePoint` for the `After import` behavior.
-Click the Save button.
-1. Go to the Profile Mapping tab and click the `Add` button.
-1. Select `Document` for the SharePoint Content Type and select `Example Profile Name` for the `Laserfiche Profile`.
-Click the floppy disk icon to save.

-Expected Results:

-1. Something resembling the following Profile Editor appears: [Could Not Display Image](./assets/profileCreator.png)
-1. You should get a Success dialog, and then get returned to the `Profiles Tab`, where the new profile should be visible.

-### Save to Laserfiche

-Prerequisites:

-- Laserfiche Sign In Page must already Exist

-#### Test happy path save

-Steps:

-1. Upload a document of some kind with some text to the Document's tab of a SharePoint site
-1. Right-click on the document.
-1. Select the Save To Laserfiche option
-1. Select View File in Laserfiche
-1. Return to the original tab and select close

-Expected Results:

-1. Does not test Integration behavior
-1. The `Save to Laserfiche` option should exist in the resulting drop down.
-1. A dialog should immediately open, and eventually display a success message and a button saying `View File in Laserfiche`
-1. The file should be opened in a new tab with a `Back` button.
-Clicking the `Back` button should display a folder view containing the document saved to Laserfiche.
-1. The dialog should disappear.

 ### Repository View

 Prerequisites